Skip to main content

 Review this line by line before signing.
 Indemnity language is often read narrowly, so if your SOW says the client provides brand assets but indemnity makes you responsible for those assets, correct the mismatch before signature.

 Put all three in one clause set: governing law, forum, and dispute path.
-Use this sequence: written dispute notice, response period "[Add current response timeline after verification]," optional mediation if desired, then arbitration under named rules or court action in the named forum.
+Use this sequence: written dispute notice, the response period stated in the contract, optional mediation if desired, then arbitration under named rules or court action in the named forum.

 If you choose arbitration, name the rules directly.
 If you include mediation, draft it so mediation can run concurrently and does not block enforcement.
 If cross-border enforcement matters, verify treaty status at signing against the 1958 New York Convention records instead of assuming enforceability.